First WiFi ITDR Platform

 T1110.003 Password Spraying Credential Access Single credential against multiple identities

-T1078 Valid Accounts Defense Evasion Impossible travel, time anomaly, AP anomaly
+T1078 Valid Accounts Defense Evasion Impossible travel, time anomaly, AP anomaly, payment fraud, off-hours activity

-T1556 Modify Auth Process Credential Access EAP downgrade, certificate misuse, unknown CA
+T1556 Modify Auth Process Credential Access EAP downgrade, certificate misuse, unknown CA, agent certificate change

 T1036 Masquerading Defense Evasion MAC spoofing, device cloning, rapid MAC rotation